Aoyama Gakuin University

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
 Some departments only permit students to take a certain number of courses that count toward their major abroad; by getting all courses pre-approved, this ensures that these courses will count towards their degrees.

-The Office of International Programs does not advise student to purchase flight tickets until they have received an official acceptance letter from Aoyama Gakuin University.
+The Center for Global Education does not advise student to purchase flight tickets until they have received an official acceptance letter from Aoyama Gakuin University.

 Housing and Meals

-Students live in residence halls or Guest Houses while studying at AGU.
-Students who have studied at Aoyama Gakuin in the past recommend living in Guest Houses as they tend to be closer to campus and have fewer restrictions.
+Students live in AGU residence halls, apartments, or Guest Houses while studying at AGU.
+Students who have studied at Aoyama Gakuin in the past recommend living in Guest Houses as they tend to be closer to campus and have fewer restrictions and rules.

 Additional information regarding the residence halls can be found on the AGU website, or by clicking here.